 If the PCF receives the individual QoS parameters instead of QoS Reference, the PCF sets the PDB and MDBV according to the received Requested PDB and Burst Size received from the TSCTSF.
 If the Requested PDB is not provided, the PCF determines the PDB that matches the QoS Reference.
 It also sets the GFBR and MFBR according to requested values sent by the TSCTSF.
-The PCF may uses the Requested Priority from the AF to determine QoS Flow Priority as defined in clause 5.7.3.3 of TS 23.501 [2].
+The PCF may use the Requested Priority from the AF to determine QoS Flow Priority as defined in clause 5.7.3.3 of TS 23.501 [2].
 TSCTSF specified Individual QoS Parameter values supersede default values for the 5QI.